 Ask yourself why you started smoking in the first place.
-Some people start because people around them smoke, or because they want to fit in.
+Some start because people around them smoke, or because they want to fit in.
 Others are just curious.

 How to Quit

 - Don't smoke when you first get a craving.
-Distract yourself or talk to a friend.
-Most cravings go away within 10 minutes.
+Usually cravings go away within 10 minutes.

 Sticking With It

-- Know that the worst will be over in just a few days, but physical withdrawal symptoms can last a few weeks.
+Know that the worst will be over in just a few days, but physical withdrawal symptoms can last a few weeks.

-- Keep your hands busy.
+Keep your hands busy.

 Keep low-calorie snacks on hand, like air-popped popcorn, baby carrots, or fruit.

 Reward yourself whenever you achieve a goal.

 For Parents of Teens